linkoog/automation-test-tool/README.md

 *Note*: You must put 'autotest-1.0.jar' and 'conf' in the same directory.

-You should write your test cases in directory 'conf' with reference to the demo and the document ‘AutomationTest.doc’
+You should write your test cases in directory 'conf' with reference to the demo and the document ‘AutomationTest.doc’.

 After that, run this runnable JAR 'autotest-1.0.jar', double click it to run the cases.

+Directory tree:

 autotest
 ├── autotest-1.0.jar